MissouriDSA/Network-Recommendation-Engine/README.md

 # NETWORK RECOMMENDATION ENGINE

+## Questions/Feedback?
+Email me at Lianghao.zhao@gmail.com or add me on LinkedIn at https://www.linkedin.com/in/zhaojacky/

 ## Problem:
 People tend to self-identify and stay within their own social circle of friends and colleagues.
 They are unwittingly excluding others with different labels from their network